koosha01/SNMP/README.md

 # SNMP
-The is my Persian security overview of SNMP protocol.
+This is my Persian security overview of the SNMP protocol.